Siri-RTNP/TinDog/README.md

-TinDog
+TinDog, a project demonstrating competency of HTML, CSS, and Bootstrap (Responsive Web Design) as a part of the Web Development Bootcamp conducted by Angela Yu on Udemy.

-A project demonstrating competency of HTML, CSS, and Bootstrap (Responsive Web Design) as a part of the Web Development Bootcamp conducted by Angela Yu on Udemy
+Click here to preview >> https://siri-rtnp.github.io/TinDog/